 Finishing our house and managing my exit from the company are taking priority.
 The season snuck up on me, even more so than usual, and I definitely don’t have my act together.
 Last weekend I skied Gore with a cotton teeshirt under my fleece.
 This weekend, I couldn’t even find my real camera.

 I really am burned out on the driving, especially in the early morning hours before sunrise.
-I can’t tell if it’s because I see retirement as the light at the end of the tunnel, or just because I’m turning 66.
-I can’t wait to live north of Albany, closer to the action.
+I can’t tell if it’s because I see retirement as the light at the end of the tunnel, or because I’m turning 66.
+I can’t wait to live north of Albany — right in the middle of my zone — half way between Plattekill and Jay Peak.

 On this drive I had a novel idea to pass the early morning hours.
 At 5am, I texted my mom, and told her to call me when she woke, if she wanted to chat.

-Since my dad passed in the spring, and I’ve been trying to see my mom at least once a week.
-I’d missed her last weekend when I was skiing Gore and now I was headed to Belleayre.
+My dad passed in the spring, and I’ve been trying to see my mom at least once a week.
+I’d missed her last weekend when I was checking out construction progress and skiing Gore.
+Now I was headed to Belleayre.
 Reaching out to her was actually a really good idea.
-She’s up at 4am every day anyway.
+She’s up crazy early every day anyway.
 We got to catch up, and before I knew it, it was daylight.

 I got to Scott’s house in the Catskills at 7am.
-Shout out to my best bro who starting making scrambled eggs and bacon the moment I walked in the door.
+Shout out to my best bro who started making scrambled eggs and bacon the moment I walked in the door.
 On these crazy early morning starts, I never want to eat before leaving home, but invariably I’m ravenous by 10am.

 As we moved further into the mountains there was more snow on the ground, a good sign.
 Driving up the hill into Highmount, it got much deeper.
 At the Tomahawk Lift the accumulated snow looked to be close to two feet deep.
 We booted up in our cars and got in line for the lift.
-Scott and I were in the second foursome.
+Scott and I were position to be in the second foursome.

 We were almost an hour early, and Scott wanted to hike a lap to make use of the time.
 I’m usually up for that stuff, but on four hours sleep, I lobbied to stay put in line and catch up on life.
 Ski friends are best friends, and like most of my best friends, I hadn’t seen him since last season.